jiangs11/Neo4J-Pandemic/README.md

 # Neo4J-Pandemic

-Update: 10/29
+Update: 11/20

 Let’s focus on the CORE set of what is needed.
 We can expand the model as development goes on.

-- Build the network of people (natural network) STEVE, KODY, ALEX
+- Build the network of people (natural network) STEVE, KODY, ALEX :heavy_check_mark:

 Person for now
 Subclasses?
 Student?